Sithey/MassMailCSV/README.md

 **MassMailCSV** is a Python tool that allows you to send mass emails using data from CSV files and customizable HTML templates.
 The tool is designed to help you send personalized emails to a large number of recipients without having to manually write each email.

+An **Web version** of this project can be found here: https://github.com/Sithey/sharpmailer

 ## Features

 - Send mass emails based on CSV files with dynamic placeholders.